How to Run Deep Learning on a PC Running Windows, MacOS, or Linux with Devcontainers

 wsl --update

-Now install Ubuntu-22.04.
+Now install the Ubuntu distribution.

-wsl --install --distribution Ubuntu-22.04
+wsl --install Ubuntu-22.04

 You now have a Linux machine that you can access just like an app on your windows machine.
 Just type wsl

-to enter linux and exit
+to enter Linux and exit

 to go back to Windows.
 Alternatively, access Ubuntu directly from the recently added applications.
-It is best to pin Ubuntu to the Taskbar for easy access.
+It is best to pin Ubuntu-22.04

-If you have forgotten your
+Note: If you have forgotten your username

 wsl -u root